gpapas11/KiCad-mastery/README.md

 # KiCad-mastery
-This is the github repo that includes all the material used in one of my Udemy courses titled: "Build your own STM32 board from scratch using KiCad".
+This is the github repo that includes all the material used in one of my Udemy courses titled: "Design your own STM32 board from scratch using KiCad".